ClausKlein/ModernCmakeStarter/README.md

 > Can I build the standalone and tests at the same time? / How can I tell my IDE about all subprojects?

-To keep the template modular, all subprojects derived from the library have been separated into their own CMake modules.
+To keep the project modular, all subprojects derived from the library have been separated into their own CMake modules.
 This approach makes it trivial for third-party projects to re-use the projects library code.
-To allow IDEs to see the full scope of the project, the template includes the `all` directory that will create a single build for all subprojects.
+To allow IDEs to see the full scope of the project, the project includes the `all` directory that will create a single build for all subprojects.
 Use this as the main directory for best IDE support.

 > I see you are using `GLOB` to add source files in CMakeLists.txt.
 Isn't that evil?